cspablocortez/Arrow/pages/devlog.md

 ## 2024-09-04

+(22:57) I'm working on setting up the sub url.

 (21:17) By default, wruby parses code blocks surrounded by tildes since it relies on pandoc.
 I've become accustomed to the Jekyll backticks, will return to this.